bcgov/jpss-redhat-integration-poc/README.md

 alias kafkacat='oc exec kafkacat -it -- kafkacat'

-kafkacat -b bcg-kafka-bootstrap:9092 -t my-topic -P
+kafkacat -b cmn-kafka-kafka-bootstrap:9092 -t my-topic -C
 </pre>

-Note: Need to run this in Linux (not Git Bash)
+Note: Need to run this in a real Linux shell; e.g. a Windows Subsystem for Linux (WSL) session, rather than a Git Bash (emulation) session

 # POC Scope